Ordinal Regression: Breathing Test Results.

 ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-If we just read_csv() as it is, we can see that the variables BTR, Age, and Smoking are all read as characters.
+As it is, we can see that the variables BTR, Age, and Smoking are all read as characters.
 This is not what we want, and we will use the col_types argument to specify that we want them as factors.

 Code